 0330 311 9509 email@example.com

-Vicki began working with ISCO over 7 years ago and developed a strong portfolio of school clients with them and their newer branding Inspiring Futures.
+Vicki is a Co-Founder of FutureSmart Careers.
+Previously she had worked with ISCO over 7 years ago and developed a strong portfolio of school clients with them and their newer branding Inspiring Futures.
 A qualified teacher with a L6 Diploma in Careers Guidance and on the CDI professional register, she believes that helping people to understand who they are, and the implications of their decisions empowers them to make better choices.
 It is not for us to tell a student ‘what to do’ or ‘that they cannot do something’, our job is to help them understand what’s required for a particular career and what they can do with their preferred subjects.
 “We don’t make the decisions, but we do help students understand what their decisions will mean”.

 Her background as Head of Careers in an independent school in Bristol for 6 years and her experience working in recruitment for SME’s and sales for global and major organisations gives her a very relevant perspective about different careers and employability and reinforces that there are often many and diverse routes to employment.